Double blooms of soft pink and out there cerise purple, a stunning combination. Fuchsia ‘Bella Rosella’ boasts quite large blooms, growing up to 10cm.

 In the garden, plant Fuchsias into humus rich, moist, well drained soil and be sure to shelter the plants from drying winds and frost.
 In pots, use a good quality potting mix and add some fertiliser.
 You will need to keep them moist during their active growth.

-Fuchsias flower in summer, it is a good idea to remove spent flowers and add a little fertiliser once the main flush has finished to encourage a second round of flowers in autumn.
+Fuchsias main flowering is in late spring and summer.
+It is a good idea to remove spent flowers and add a little fertiliser once this main flush has finished, encouraging a second round of flowers in autumn.

 Fuchsia x hybrida